Code-Institute-Submissions/mtopircean-project1/README.md

 1. Continue to be informed about Service-Schedule.
 2. Find out more about upcoming events.
 3. Continue to consume media targeted to support users religious journey.
-4. Provide media content from comunities events.
+4. Provide media content from community events.

 #### Frequent Visitors Target:
 1. Use the website as the official tool of information about the community and the church.